California recall has enough signatures to make ballot

 SACRAMENTO, Calif.
-(AP) — Organizers of the recall effort against California Gov. Gavin Newsom collected enough valid signatures to qualify for the ballot.
+(AP) — Organizers of the recall effort against California Gov. Gavin Newsom have collected enough valid signatures to qualify for the ballot, state election officials said, likely triggering just the second such election in state history.

+“The people of California have done what the politicians thought would be impossible," said Orrin Heatlie, the retired county sheriff's sergeant who launched the recall effort last year.
+“Our work is just beginning.
+Now the real campaign is about to commence."

+Heatlie spearheaded the signature collection effort that began last June and picked up momentum in the fall as frustration grew over Newsom's coronavirus-related actions.

-The California secretary of state’s office announced Monday that more than 1.6 million signatures had been verified, about 100,000 more than needed to force a vote on the first-term Democrat.
+The California secretary of state's office said that more than 1.6 million signatures had been deemed valid as of Monday, about 100,000 more than required.

+An election is likely in the fall and voters would face two questions: Should Newsom be recalled and who should replace him?
+The votes on the second question will only be counted if more than half say yes to the first.

 People who signed petitions now have 30 days to withdraw their signatures, though it’s unlikely enough will do so to stop the question from going to voters.